top of page

 ABOUT WILLIAM TEMPLE HOUSE

-We also have a commitment to organising regular events, particularly those suggested by residents, including themed film nights, trips to the theatre and walks in the countryside.
-And with Earl's Court station just around the corner, it's really easy to get around London!
+We're rare among student houses - big enough that you’ll meet many new people but small enough to create a real sense of community.
+We also have a commitment to organising regular events, often suggested by residents, including themed film nights, trips to the theatre and walks in the countryside.
+Our location is close to the heart of London, with Earl's Court station just around the corner there's quick connections to many colleges and universities plus the city hotspots!

 ABOUT WILLIAM TEMPLE

-William Temple House is named after the Anglican bishop William Temple (1881 – 1944).
+William Temple House is named after the Anglican Bishop William Temple (1881 – 1944).
 He served as Bishop of Manchester, Archbishop of York and Archbishop of Canterbury.

 A renowned teacher and preacher, Temple is perhaps best known for his 1942 book Christianity and Social Order, which set out a vision for what would constitute a just post-war society, inspired by his socialist theology.